 Through testing, we’ve found that it is an incredible tool to get deep into where the true dysfunction of your body is located (hips, glutes, posterior delts, lats, and adductors)

 You Do the WRONG Warm Up Before Physical Activity

-A lot of people discredit the warm up as just a waste of time when it’s, in fact, one of your most IMPORTANT aspects of your workout
+A lot of people discredit the warm-up as just a waste of time when it’s, in fact, one of the most IMPORTANT aspects of your workout

 It’s like taking a car that’s been sitting in the dead of winter for 8 hours and turning on the ignition and immediately taking it drag racing.